isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-2-jul-sep-2020/2020-07-04-earlyprinting.md

 <br/>
 <img src="/images/Vol-16-issue-2/earlyprinting/Alphabetum&Comparative.jpg">

 (Left) <i>Alphabetum Barmanum</i> (1776) by Father Carpani is widely regarded as the oldest extant printed book in Burmese.
-The Catholic prayer the Ave Maria is shown here. <i>Retrieved from Internet Archive website</i>.<br>(Right) <i>A Comparative Vocabulary of the Barma, Maláyu and T’hái Languages</i> (1810) by the Scottish linguist John Leyden.
+The Catholic prayer the Ave Maria is shown here. <i>Retrieved from Internet Archive website</i>.
+(Right) <i>A Comparative Vocabulary of the Barma, Maláyu and T’hái Languages</i> (1810) by the Scottish linguist John Leyden.
 This is one of the earliest printed works in Burmese published by the Serampore Mission Press.
 The book also contains Jawi script. <i>Collection of the National Library, Singapore.
 (Accession no.: B03013686E)</i>

 </div>